SMS Short Codes

 Vanity Short Codes

 Vanity short codes, just like license plates, give you the option of choosing what your number will be.
 You can choose between a 5 or 6 digit number as well.
-Vanity codes are more expensive than random because the U.S. Short Code Registry charges a premium for you to select and maintain a number of your choice.
-Vanity codes are more favorable as you can select numbers that are easier to remember and thus makes texting to join easier.
-An example of a vanity SMS short code is 888111 or 222444.
+They are more expensive than random codes because the U.S. Short Code Registry charges a premium for you to select and maintain the number of your choice.

 Example of a vanity short code